bmhaynie/high-branch/_beer/hb-squared.md

 alt:
 availability: Keg
 bitterness:
-description: HB Squared is a double IPA brewed with our pals from Heist.
+description: HB Squared is a double IPA brewed with our pals from Heist Brewery (Charlotte, NC).
 We made the trek down there to make this semi hazy, tropical hop drank.
 gravity:
 hops:
 ibu: N/A